 It's a new year so it's time for a new project in a new country.
 Following my work in 2012 on Cinematic Scotland, a project which looks at various connections between the country and film, this week sees me take a slight diversion as I head to the French Riviera, better known locally as the...
 Continue Reading →

 A visit to Eilean Donan with Screen Machine and interviews with Kelly Macdonald and Robbie Coltrane.

 I've been busier than usual this month with the launch of a new film website, Cinematic Scotland, one that also includes elements of travel journalism.

 Last week I went along to a screening of The Raid, the new Indonesian-set action film from Welsh director Gareth Evans.

-I may not be heading to Cannes in person this year but some of my work will be premiering there as part of the Highlands of Scotland Film Commission's impressive new iPad brochure.
+I may not be heading to Cannes in person this year but some of my work will be premiering there as part of the Highlands of Scotland Film Commission's impressive new iPad app.